We Are 138

 "We Are 138" is a song by the American punk rock band Misfits.
 Written by vocalist Glenn Danzig, the song was recorded in 1978 and released that same year on the band's single "Bullet", sharing the A-side with the title track.
-It was also included as the opening track on the Misfits' 1980 EP Beware, as well as the opening track on the 1995 compilation album Collection II.
+It was also included as the opening track on the Misfits' 1980 EP Beware and the 1995 compilation album Collection II.
 "We Are 138" was recorded with the intention of it being included on the band's proposed debut album Static Age, which remained unreleased in its entirety until 1996.

 Recording and release

 "We Are 138" was written by Glenn Danzig and recorded at C.I.
-Studios in New York, New York by the Misfits in January–February 1978 for their proposed debut album Static Age.
+Studios in New York by the Misfits in January–February 1978 for their proposed debut album Static Age.
 The song was first released on the B-side of the band's single "Bullet" in 1978, and would also be included as the opening track on their 1980 EP Beware, which combined tracks from the previously released "Bullet" and "Horror Business" singles.
-A live version of the song, recorded at a Misfits show in San Francisco, California in 1981, was included on the 1982 EP Evilive.
+A live version of the song, recorded at a Misfits show in San Francisco, California, in 1981, was included on the 1982 EP Evilive.
 This version of the song features additional vocals by Henry Rollins, who was in the audience, and who joined in on a microphone while standing at the foot of the stage.

 "We Are 138" was later included as the opening track on the 1995 compilation album Collection II.
 In 1996, Static Age was officially released in its entirety for the first time, as part of the boxed set The Misfits.
 "We Are 138" was among the Static Age tracks included in the boxed set, and it would also be included when Static Age received a standalone release in 1997.